slavadubrov/rag-evals-demo/docs/metrics/filter-false-exclusion.md

 ## Why it matters

 A wrong tag, a brittle hard predicate, or a buggy LLM-driven extractor can collapse effective recall to zero.
-Standard retrieval metrics will not see it: Recall@k is computed over the surviving candidate set, so it can look fine.
-Faithfulness can also look fine — the model faithfully said "I don't know."
+Standard retrieval metrics will not see it.
+Recall@k is computed over the surviving candidate set, so it can look perfectly fine.
+Faithfulness can also look fine — the model is faithfully saying "I don't know."

 This is the metric the article argues most teams skip and most production failures hide behind.